-Collusion: The word at the heart of the Russia investigation
+What you should know about collusion, the term at the heart of the Trump-Russia probe

 Part of the debate surrounding what did or didn't happen behind the scenes in the Trump presidential campaign stems from the vague nature of the word at the heart of the investigation: collusion.

-But some of the findings over the past few months could fit into certain definitions of the word.
+Where’s the Collusion?
+They made up a phony crime called Collusion, and when there was no Collusion they say there was Obstruction (of a phony crime that never existed).
+If you FIGHT BACK or say anything bad about the Rigged Witch Hunt, they scream Obstruction!— Donald J. Trump (@realDonaldTrump) August 20, 2018

+Trump isn't wrong: While collusion has become the buzzword for the investigation into Russian interference in the 2016 election, the word collusion is not listed as a crime.

-According to Merriam-Webster dictionary, collusion is defined as a “secret agreement or cooperation especially for an illegal or deceitful purpose; acting in collusion with the enemy.”
+According to the Merriam-Webster dictionary, collusion is defined as a “secret agreement or cooperation especially for an illegal or deceitful purpose; acting in collusion with the enemy.”

-The reason why the dictionary definition provides the clearest understanding of it is because collusion is not a legal term, according to one constitutional law scholar.
+The reason why the dictionary definition provides the clearest understanding is because collusion is not a legal term, according to a constitutional law scholar.

 Michael Gerhardt, a constitutional law professor at the University of North Carolina, told ABC News that the vague nature of the term makes it confusing, which can be used to a political advantage.

-Trump’s lawyer Jay Sekulow touched on the lack of legal meaning behind the word during an interview on “Good Morning America” today.
+Jay Sekulow, a lawyer for Trump, touched on the lack of legal meaning behind the word during an interview on "Good Morning America."

-“Collusion in and of itself, there’s no crime of collusion,” Sekulow said.
+"Collusion, in and of itself, there's no crime of collusion," Sekulow said.

 Gerhardt said that making such a point is an example "demonstrating why they use the word collusion because if you look for it in a statute, you won't find it."

-“One problem with using the word collusion is that it’s not used in any statute and therefore it’s not codified as a crime anywhere and that's why they use it,” Gerhardt said.
+"One problem with using the word collusion," Gerhardt said, "is that it's not used in any statute and therefore it's not codified as a crime anywhere, and that's why they use it."

-By contrast, Gerhardt said that if the word “conspiracy” was used instead, that would carry greater weight and threat of legal consequences because that is defined as a very specific type of crime.
+By contrast, Gerhardt said that if the word "conspiracy" was used instead, that would carry greater weight and threat of legal consequences because it's defined as a very specific type of crime.

-Norm Eisen, former President Barack Obama’s White House counsel and ethics czar, has been a frequent critic of the Trump administration.
-He tweeted back in July that proof of collusion was evident in the emails that Donald Trump Jr. exchanged in arranging the controversial Trump Tower meeting with a Russian lawyer during the campaign.
+Norm Eisen, former President Barack Obama's White House counsel and ethics czar, has been a frequent critic of the Trump administration.
+He tweeted in July 2017 that proof of collusion was evident in the emails that Donald Trump Jr. exchanged in arranging the controversial Trump Tower meeting with a Russian lawyer during the campaign.

 "This is extraordinary: proof that collusion was offered, and accepted.
 Whether actual help/info flowed in 1st meeting or later, irrelevant," he wrote in a tweet.